The History of Cryonics

 Today, only a handful of companies offer full cryosuspension services, including Alcor Life Extension Foundation in Arizona and the Cryonics Institute in Michigan.
 In early 2004, Alcor had more than 650 members and 59 patients in cryopreservation.

-For more information on cryonics and related topics, check out the links on the next page.
+For more information on cryonics and related topics, check out the links below.

 - "The Prospect of Immortality" by R.C.
 W Ettinger

 - "Medical-Legal Aspects of Cryonics: Prospects for Immortality" by George Patrick Smith

 - "Forever for All: Moral Philosophy, Cryonics, and the Scientific Prospects for Immortality" by R. Michael Perry

 - "Cryonics: Frozen for Eternity" by George Stromeyer

 - "Cryonics: Reaching for Tomorrow" by Brian Wowk

 - Associated Press.
 Splendid Splinter Chilling in Scottsdale.
 August 2, 2003.

 - Friend, Tim.
 Vitrification Could Keep Tissue Safe During the Big Chill, USA Today, July 28, 2002.